Report a Problem

 The federal standards for traffic control devices can be found in the Manual on Uniform Traffic Control Devices (MUTCD), which is published by the Federal Highway Administration (FHWA).
 The MUTCD establishes criteria known as "warrants" which are used to determine if a new traffic signal is appropriate.

-The latest edition of the MUTCD, published in 2009, sets forth nine warrants, at least one of which must be met for a new traffic signal to be approved.
-These warrants are summarized below.
+The latest edition of the MUTCD, published in 2009, sets forth nine warrants, which are summarized below.
 Learn more about the MUTCD on the FHWA web site

 - Eight-Hour Vehicular Volume — For each of any 8 hours of an average day, there is a heavy volume of intersecting traffic, or the traffic volume on a major street is so heavy that traffic on a minor intersecting street suffers excessive delay or conflict in entering or crossing the major street.